Halflernation/data-science/README.md

 ### Follow-on from our first business question

 This may feel intuitive since within each geopgraphy there will be plenty of developers and each at different stages of their careers (thus expertise).
-But analysing the data further as we did before, it is observed
+But analysing the data further as we did before, one observes developers starting out their career on the first professional job with extremely high compensation packages (max salary reported: $ 200k USD/year is also reported from a respondent with 1 year of experience).

+Naturally, this makes insight difficult to extract from the data.

+# What can be done?

+It is required to drill down the data further and extract the maximum of insight it provides to us:

+ * One can further drill down and understand where we verify that extremely high paid jobs are given to (potentially) innexperient developers
+ * Understand how skill specialisation translates to the effect of the previous point
+ * Observe which other parameters shape this variance

+It is fair to keep an open mind to each dataset a data scientist uses, specially to its state and nature of how the data is gathering.